nitk-nest/NeST/examples/config-options/README.md

 this program, or in /etc or ~/, then this program does not need to use the `config` option.
 It directly reads the configuration from `nest-config.json`.

+## 4. config-4-point-to-point-1.py
+This program emulates a point to point network between two hosts `h1` and `h2`.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `config-2-point-to-point-1.py` example.
+This program shows a `config` option for the purpose of tracing internal Linux commands (for example, those of iproute2) executed by NeST.
+Note: we have imported a new package called `config` in this program.

+NeST supports different levels of logging by using Python's logging levels.
+By default, the logging is enabled at INFO level.
+Other levels supported are:
+NOTSET, TRACE, DEBUG, WARNING, ERROR and CRITICAL.
+This program enables the TRACE level log, which creates a file called `commands.sh` with all the `iproute2` commands NeST internally executes.
+But by default, NeST assigns random names to the network namespaces.
+Hence, when TRACE level log is enabled, the names of network namespaces visible in `commands.sh` would be random, and not user-friendly.
+To make the names look user-friendly, random name assignment is disbaled in this program.

 The details of all `config` options supported in NeST are available [here](http://nest.nitk.ac.in/docs/master/user/config.html).